 Non-native invasive species

-Release tadpoles back to the wild: Identify additional sites for tadpole release.
+Learn as much as we can about the PRCT in the wild and in captivity.Release tadpoles back to the wild: Identify additional sites for tadpole release.
 Monitor these sites long term to determine their viability in the future.

 Outreach and education

 Current field research involves mapping of current and historical ranges with the hopes that new territories may be established.
 In captivity, nutritional research is critical.
 Toads are prone to hypovitaminosis A which can affect not only the adult toads, but inhibits tadpole development as well.

 On site help for the PRCT

 Oakland Zoo is breeding PRCT’s on site in our Biodiversity center.
 The offspring of these toads will be sent to Puerto Rico where they will be released into man-made, closely-monitored ponds in the Guanica National Forest.

 Outreach and education

 Zookeepers and educators attend local festivals and meet with local conservation groups to get the word about the plight of the Puerto Rican Crested Toad.

 Quarters for Conservation

-Oakland Zoo has selected the Puerto Rican Crested Toad program as a 2016-2017 featured project, which will raise funds to benefit our on-site conservation efforts on behalf of this species.
+Oakland Zoo selected the Puerto Rican Crested Toad program as a 2016-2017 featured project, which raised funds to benefit our on-site conservation efforts on behalf of this species.